timescale/docs/self-hosted/install/installation-windows.md

 </Procedure>

-You can check that the Timescale extension is installed by using the `\dx` command at the `psql` prompt.
+You can check that the TimescaleDB extension is installed by using the `\dx` command at the `psql` prompt.
 It looks like this:

 ```sql